 BEF thanks everyone who came out to support the schools, all of the generous donors, and the hard-working BEF team.

-The Bedford Education Foundation (BEF) is proud to announce the funding of nine grants in our Summer 2017 grant cycle, totaling $13,700.
+The Bedford Education Foundation (BEF) is proud to announce the funding of six grants in our Fall 2014 grant cycle.
 Congratulations to all of our grant recipients!
-To date, the BEF has funded $190,000 towards creative and innovative projects and materials in the Bedford Public Schools.
+To date, the BEF has funded $140,000 towards creative and innovative projects and materials in the Bedford Public Schools.